Mercedes Vs Porsche Reliability

 You must understand that Porsche’s designs make it hard to work on.
 Porsche engines are ridiculously fitted under the car, an unusually bizarre position that will need so much work to fix a thing down there.
 This automatically increases the repair and maintenance costs of these cars.

-For instance, the cost of changing a water pump on a Porsche car runs up $1200, something that should cost $300 to $500 in other cars.
-Porsche offers better overall driving performance, driving pleasure and ergonomics.
+For instance, the cost of changing a water pump on a Porsche car runs up to $1200, something that should cost $300 to $500 in other cars.
+Porsche offers better overall driving performance, driving pleasure, and ergonomics.
 You can fit Porsche more into the category of sports cars than Luxury cars.

 Winner: Both

-Mercedes Vs Porsche Reliability: Repair and Maintenance Cost
+Mercedes vs. Porsche Reliability: Repair and Maintenance Cost

 From a statistical sense, it is cheaper to maintain a Mercedes Benz than a Porsche, but there is more to do this than just average costs.
 But, in reality, it is cheaper to maintain a Porsche than a Mercedes.
 You will spend more to keep a Mercedes running than you will for a Porsche.